Investing in a more just and vibrant Bay Area for current and future generations.

 Mission Economic Development Agency | Build and Protect Assets | $125,000 |

-Mypath | Build and Protect Assets | $100,000 |
+MyPath | Build and Protect Assets | $100,000 |

 Public Rights Project | Workforce Development | $50,000 |

-Rework The Bay | Workforce Development | $300,000 |
+ReWork The Bay | Workforce Development | $300,000 |

-Rising Sun Center | Workforce Development | $75,000 |
+Rising Sun Center for Opportunity | Workforce Development | $75,000 |

 Upwardly Global | Workforce Development | $50,000 |